mqvallieres/mqvlab_website/content/about.en.md

 I can't help but dance, albeit poorly, every time I listen to music, and I listen to a lot of it...
 I'm learning to understand the local language.
 You can often find me with my notebook where I collect the Quebec expressions I hear for the first time.

-**About my job:**
-I love, and have always loved, working in research, a world where we have the pleasure to interact daily with passionate collaborators from all corners of the world, from whom we learn a lot about science and the world.

 ![Léo Eusebi](/img/leo1_small.jpg "Léo in the city")